Taxes on inheritance & how to avoid them

 Inherited pre-tax retirement accounts can create an income tax burden if you withdraw the money.
 You can reduce your tax burden by avoiding distributions.
 There are a few alternatives to consider instead:

-- Use a Roth conversion to move pre-tax dollars into a Roth account, which creates an upfront tax burden, but will allow for tax-free withdrawals later on
+- Use a Roth conversion to move pre-tax dollars into a Roth account, which creates an upfront tax burden, but will allow for potentially tax-free withdrawals later on

 Implement a gifting strategy

-There are a couple of ways that strategic gifting can help reduce your tax liability, either on your own estate or on assets you inherit from someone else.
+There are a couple of ways strategic gifting can help reduce your tax liability, either on your own estate or on assets you inherit from someone else.

 Suppose you have a large estate and plan to divide it among your many children and grandchildren.
 You could give each of those loved ones up to the gift tax exclusion each year.
 It would reduce your estate for estate tax purposes while helping you avoid gift taxes.